AnggaR96s/Reforestation/README.md

-## Why did the cookie cry?
-## Because his mother was a wafer so long
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.